 In addition to mandatory annual medical checkups for all employees, we subsidize the cost of inspections for employees who have undergone a required re-examination.
 Our employees are covered by medical insurance at a rate of 100%.
-In fiscal 2022, the rate of medical checkups received was 96.30%.
-This is due to the fact that the medical examination for pregnant employees is optional, but we will encourage them to take the mandatory items of the medical examination in the future.

-In addition, an industrial physician visits the Company once a month, and employees can freely use the health consultation service to speak with this physician.
+In fiscal 2023, the rate of medical checkups received was 100%.
+An industrial physician visits the Company once a month, and employees can freely use the health consultation service to speak with this physician.